julianlam/feps/fep/8c13/fep-8c13.md

 - **Context Authority**
   The server that hosts the Context Object and the thread's root object, subject to Root Authority Alignment.
 A valid Context Authority controls the Context Object URI and can authoritatively publish `Update` activities for the root object.
-If a context IRI resolves but violates Root Authority Alignment, it is not a valid Context Object under this FEP.
+If a `contextHistory` IRI resolves but violates Root Authority Alignment, it is not a valid Context Object under this FEP.
 - **Context Object**
-  A dereferenceable ActivityPub object (typically an `OrderedCollection`) representing a conversation thread, as defined in FEP-7888 - i.e. the `context` of a post.
+  A dereferenceable `OrderedCollection` holding the stream of **Context Activities** for a thread - its integrity-protected event log and the target of the `contextHistory` property (the *collection of activities* of [FEP-f228]).
+It is the container the Context Authority ingests into, fans out from, and serves for backfill.
+- **Posts Collection**
+  The [FEP-f228] *collection of posts*: an `OrderedCollection` of a thread's attributed objects (`Note`, `Article`, ...), identified by the ordinary `context` property. `context` resolves to the Posts Collection; `contextHistory` resolves to the Context Object.
 - **Context Activity**
   Any ActivityStreams **activity** that participates in the thread lifecycle and is eligible for context fan-out, including but not limited to `Create`, `Update`, `Delete`, `Like`, `EmojiReact`, `Announce`, and `Undo`.